garado/cozy/.github/README.md

 <h2> Ledger </h2>

-Use data from <a href="https://github.com/ledger/ledger">ledger-cli</a> to view your budget progress, recent transactions, savings goals, and yearly balance trends.
+Use data from <a href="https://github.com/ledger/ledger">ledger-cli</a> to view your budget progress, recent transactions, and yearly balance trends.

 <img src="./ledger.png">